RetroAchievements/docs/docs/developer-docs/unsupported-emulators-and-cores.md

 # Unsupported Emulators and Cores

-## Amiga
+### Amiga

+- ❌ _Not supported_.
 - ❓ libretro core: **FS-UAE**
-- ❌ libretro core: **P-UAE**
+- ❌ libretro core: **PUAE**
-  - Needs memory map to see exposed memory
+  - Needs memory map to see exposed memory.
-  - Locks disk files so they can't be opened for hashing
+  - Locks disk files so they can't be opened for hashing.
   - Hard disk support?
 - ❓ libretro core: **PUAE 2021**
 - ❓ libretro core: **UAE4ARM**
+- ❓ BizHawk core: **PUAE**

-## Amstrad CPC
+### Amstrad CPC

 - ❌ libretro core: **CrocoDS**

-## Apple II
+### Apple II

 - ⌛ BizHawk core: **Virtu**
   - Testing
-  - 4 Jun 2023 - woz files are not supported
+  - June 4th, 2023: .woz files are not supported.
-  - 4 Jun 2023 - joystick not supported. keyboard has to be manually mapped.
+  - June 4th, 2023: The joystick is not supported.
+The keyboard has to be manually mapped.
-  - 4 Jun 2023 - have to manually create and load a multi-disk bundle for games with multiple disks. disks are generically labelled by index only.
+  - June 4th, 2023: You have to manually create and load a multi-disk bundle for games with multiple disks.
+Disks are generically labelled by index only.

-## Arcade
+### Arcade

-- ❌ libretro core: **FB Alpha**
+- ❌ libretro core: **FB Alpha 2012**
-  - Deprecated
+  - Deprecated.
+  - CPS-1 through 3 and Neo Geo are separate cores.
 - ❌ libretro core: **MAME**
+  - Also has separate cores for MAME 2000, 2003 (with separate Midway and Plus cores) and 2010.
 - ❌ BizHawk core: **MAME**

-## Atari 2600
+### Atari 2600

+- ❓ libretro core: **Stella 2023**
 - ❓ libretro core: **Stella 2014**

-## Atari 5200
+### Atari 5200

-- ❌ _Not supported_ - needs hashing method and memory map
+- ❌ _Not supported_ - needs a hashing method and a memory map.
-- ❌ libretro core: **atari800**
+- ❌ libretro core: **Atari800**
-  - Appears to work fine, but the core is a bit of a headache to use.
+  - Appears to work fine, but the core is a bit of a headache to use;
-    - The BIOS has to be configured within the core (F1 > Emulator Configuration > System ROM settings)
+    - The BIOS has to be configured within the core (F1 > Emulator Configuration > System ROM settings).
-    - Couldn't figure out controls - does the joystick need to be configured within the core too?
+    - Couldn't figure out the controls: does the joystick need to be configured within the core too?
-    - Allows loading arbitrary files from the internal menu, which bypasses hashing
+    - Allows loading arbitrary files from the internal menu, which bypasses hashing.
 - ❌ libretro core: **a5200**
-  - Does not expose memory
+  - Does not expose memory.

-## Atari ST
+### Atari ST

-- ❌ _Not supported_ - needs hashing method and memory map
+- ❌ _Not supported_ - needs a hashing method and a memory map.
 - ❌ libretro core: **Hatari**
-  - Memory not exposed
+  - Does not expose memory.

-## Casette Vision
+### Cassette Vision

-- ❌ _Not supported_ - needs hashing method and memory map
+- ❌ _Not supported_ - needs a hashing method and a memory map.

-## CHIP-8
+### CHIP-8

-- ❌ _Not supported_ - needs console ID, hashing method and memory map
+- ❌ _Not supported_ - needs a console ID, a hashing method and a memory map.
 - ❌ libretro core: **Emux CHIP-8**
 - ❌ libretro core: **JAXE**
-  - 16 Apr 22 - Seems ready when we are
+  - April 16th, 2022: Seems ready when we are.
-  - May need settings blacklist to prevent lowering speed
+  - May need a settings blacklist to prevent lowering speed.

-## Commodore 128

-- ❌ _Not supported_
-- ❌ libretro core: **VICE x128**

-## Commodore 64
+### Commodore 64

-- ❌ libretro core: **vice_x64**
+- ❌ libretro core: **VICE x64**
   - NOTE: Joystick is in port 2 by default.
-Use JOY button on virtual keyboard (select) to switch it to port 1.
+Use the JOY button on the virtual keyboard (select) to switch it to port 1.
+  - Divided into separate cores (fast, accurate and SuperCPU).
-  - 1 May 2022 - Reset does not autorun game
+  - May 1st, 2022: A reset does not autorun the game.
 - ⌛ BizHawk core: C64Hawk
   - Testing
 - ❓ libretro core: **Frodo**

+### Commodore 128

+- ❌ _Not supported_.
+- ❌ libretro core: **VICE x128**

-## ColecoVision
+### ColecoVision

 - ❌ libretro core: **Gearcoleco**

+### Dreamcast

+- ❓ libretro core: **Flycast GLES2**

-## Elektronika BK-0010/0011
+### Elektronika BK-0010/11

-- ❌ _Not supported_
+- ❌ _Not supported_.
 - ❌ libretro core: **M**

-## Enterprise 128
+### Enterprise 64/128

-- ❌ _Not supported_
+- ❌ _Not supported_.
 - ❌ libretro core: **ep128emu**

-## Fairchild Channel-F
+### Fairchild Channel-F

 - ❓ BizHawk core: **ChannelFHawk**

+### Famicom Disk System

+- ❌ libretro core: **NEStopia UE**
+  - Does not map SRAM.

-## FM Towns
+### FM Towns

-- ❌ _Not supported_ - needs hashing method and memory map
+- ❌ _Not supported_ - needs a hashing method and a memory map.

-## Game & Watch
+### Game & Watch

-- ❌ _Not supported_ - needs hashing method and memory map
+- ❌ _Not supported_ - needs a hashing method and a memory map.
-- ❌ libretro core: **gw**
+- ❌ libretro core: **GW**
-  - Does not expose memory
+  - Does not expose memory.

-## Game Boy

-- ❓ libretro core: **DoubleCherryGB**
-- ❓ libretro core: **Emux GB**
-- ❓ libretro core: **fixGB**
-- ❓ libretro core: **SameBoy**
-- ❓ libretro core: **TGB Dual**

-## Game Boy Color
+### Game Boy

 - ❌ Standalone emulator: **Pizza Boy GBC**
   - No longer being developed.
 Compatibility issues can cause problems with unlocks.